Category Archives: 70’s

 For more information on the history of Space Invaders, consult your local Dot Eaters entry.

-Screenshot of gameplay from the Brown Box, precursor to Magnavox's Odyssey 1972
+Brown Box gameplay, precursor to Magnavox's Odyssey 1972

 The Odyssey – What a Long, Strange Trip It’s Been